Please enable JavaScript to view this site.

 TotalTravel div (NumberOfLandings - 1)

-When the rule executes it first saves the new values of TotalTravel and NumberOfLandings and then calculates the value of TravelFromPreviousLanding.
-The calculation is done using integer division.
+When the rule executes, it first saves the new values of TotalTravel and NumberOfLandings to the helper parameters, and then calculates the value of TravelFromPreviousLanding.
+The calculation is performed using integer division (div).

-In a real example manual changes of TravelFromPreviousLanding should be handled so that the integrity with TotalTravel is kept, but that is not taken care of in this simplified example.
-Also, TravelFromPreviousLanding should be hidden at the bottom landing.
+Note!
+In a production scenario, manual changes to TravelFromPreviousLanding should be managed to maintain integrity with TotalTravel, but that is omitted from this simplified example.
+Additionally, TravelFromPreviousLanding should be hidden at the bottom landing.

 Keyboard Navigation